 Issue tax, abolition: The issue tax is a form of stamp duty.
 The Confederation levies such a tax on the issuance of participation rights (e.g. on the issuance of shares).
-The abolition of the issue tax on equity capital would reduce the Confederation's receipts by around CHF 240 million annually.
+The abolition of the issue tax on equity capital would reduce the Confederation's receipts by around CHF 230 million annually.
 The abolition would have a positive impact on all companies that raise new equity capital.
-The issue tax on debt capital was abolished on 1 March 2012.
+The issue tax on debt capital was already abolished on 1 March 2012.

 National fiscal equalization: Switzerland's national fiscal equalization system regulates financial relations between the Confederation and the cantons.
 It comprises the allocation of public expenditure on the one hand, and the redistribution of public money between the Confederation and the cantons (as well as intercantonal redistribution) on the other.
-National fiscal equalization has two key objectives: to even out the differences in cantonal financial capacity and to increase the efficiency of state task performance.
+National fiscal equalization pursues two primary aims: to reduce cantonal differences in financial capacity and to increase the government's efficiency in the performance of its tasks.